innat/VideoMAE/README.md

 - **A Simple, Efficient and Strong Baseline in SSVP**
 - **High performance, but NO extra data required**

-This is a unofficial `Keras` reimplementation of [VideoMAE: Masked Autoencoders are Data-Efficient Learners for Self-Supervised Video Pre-Training](https://arxiv.org/abs/2203.12602) model.
+This is a unofficial `Keras` implementation of [VideoMAE: Masked Autoencoders are Data-Efficient Learners for Self-Supervised Video Pre-Training](https://arxiv.org/abs/2203.12602) model.
 The official `PyTorch` implementation can be found [here](https://github.com/MCG-NJU/VideoMAE).

 ## News